-I mean its great to have the soundtrack for Christmas playing in the background but is that what those songs and carols were created for?
+And its great to have the Christmas music playing in the background - but did you ever consider if this is that what those songs and carols were actually created for?

 Are they just about creating the ambience?
-And what about the lyrics, what are these familiar songs really saying?
+Or do they have a more significant purpose to them - reflected in their lyrics.

-And if you've ever paid attention to the words - do you ever wonder if the person singing them actually believes them?

-And when you sing those songs - are you just singing them because its part of what you do during the Christmas season... or are you thinking about what you're singing - and are you singing it like you mean it?
+And if you've ever paid attention to the lyrics - do you ever wonder if the person singing them actually believes what they are saying?
+And when you sing those lyrics - are you just singing them because its part of what you do during the Christmas season... or are you thinking about what you're singing - and are you singing it like you mean it?